Email Deliverability: How to Avoid Having Yours Tagged as Spam

 • Use an inbox monitoring tool to see how your campaign performs.

-• Know what your message really looks like on the different platforms.
+• Know what your message looks like on the different platforms.
 If your email looks broken, you’ll disappoint your subscribers and erode your brand.

 • Test all links in messages before sending.
 A link that’s not working leaves a bad impression and could prompt your subscriber to unsubscribe or mark your message as spam.